Dpolar96/Data-Science-R/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a group project, in which we first connected to a cluster of Mongo DB to access a sample of Airbnb data including the listing description, location, property type, review scores, amount of listings, # of bedrooms and bathrooms, and Superhost status.
-Initially R was used to connect to Mongo DB, running a script for NLP analysis and other precise analysis that couldn't be done on Tableau such as average price overall.
-At the same time, the initial csv extracted from the database was used to carry a visualization analysis on Tableau to visualize insights not considered on R. Finally compiling both analysis in a report included [here](https://github.com/Dpolar96/Group-Text-Analytics-project-with-R/blob/Group-Project/Report/Combined%20assessment%20report%20(1).pdf).
+This is a group project, in which using the data provided was run through R to analyze and determine which was the best marketing strategy based on this data.
+Finally this analysis on was compiled on a markdown [report](https://github.com/Dpolar96/R-Analysis-of-a-AirFrance-Case/blob/main/Markdown%20Report/Team%2011_Markdown.html) and a PowerPoint [presentation](https://github.com/Dpolar96/R-Analysis-of-a-AirFrance-Case/blob/main/PowerPoint/Team11_AirFrance.pptx).
 <p align="right">(<a href="#top">back to top</a>)</p>